Nadech Kugimiya: Business

 Nadech teamed up with Prin Suparat and 2 other non-industry friends to open a business called TheReCrafting, which is a brand of leather goods and a complete leather spa including shoes, clothes and bags.
 He also teamed up with another non-industry friend to open an athlete potential development center called Sport Tech Pro in Ekkamai area.

 Personal life

 Nadech has been in a relationship with Urassaya Sperbund since 2011.
 On June 5, 2023, Nadech and Urassaya jointly announced that they got engaged in Positano, Italy via Instagram.
+The couple got married on April 17, 2026, just a few days after Songkran, in Khon Kaen, Nadech's hometown, with a traditional Isan-themed wedding.